MEMEZNUT999/PyPlot/README.md

 # How to setup
    **You will need Python to use this, I reccomend 3.9.8 since it's the one I used to test it out (https://python.org/downloads)**

+1 | Install the latest version from the "Releases" tab

+2 | Unzip the PyPlot.zip folder and open it

-1 | Run Install.bat, this will install all needed modules
+3 | Run Install.bat, this will install all needed modules

-2 | Just run start.bat and thats it!
+4 | Just run start.bat and thats it!

 # Editing the amount of points in your graph